-It was only a matter of time before the Oktoberfest madness would find its way to the U.S., where the nearly 47 million German-Americans, after all, make up the largest single ethnic group.
-If you’ve yet to partake in the wunderbar celebration, just imagine the most awesome beerfest you’ve never been to.
-Now multiply that by the power of 10 and enhance it with live music, folk dancing, German fare, elaborate parades and some original traditions invented by Americans like the “Running of the Wieners” race in Cincinnati or “Keg Bowling” in Denver.
-In other words, Oktoberfest is not your average beer tasting.
+Oktoberfest often lasts from mid-September to the first Sunday in October.
+It originated in early 19th century Munich.
+It was only a matter of time before the Oktoberfest madness would find its way to U.S. soil, where nearly 45 million German-Americans make up the largest single ethnic group.
+A typical Oktoberfest in the U.S. includes many varieties of beer, live music, folk dancing, German fare and elaborate parades.
+Some American cities have even added their own traditions, like the “Running of the Wieners” race in Cincinnati or “Keg Bowling” in Denver.

 ‘Oktoberfest Traditions’ Rank

 |1||New York, NY||60.10||1||91||3|

 |6||Las Vegas, NV||56.34||8||44||16|